Get matched with vetted scholarships and enter our

 Grade Point Average (GPA) is the normal metric that students use to assess their academic performance.
 However, one of the limitations of GPA is that it doesn’t consider the rigor of the classes that you have taken.

-For instance, if your high school offers honors and AP courses, shouldn’t that be considered?
+For instance, if your high school offers honors and AP courses, is that a consideration?

 That’s why schools generally have two different GPAs for students: weighted and unweighted GPAs.